 - 9.2.1 Indigent owners The owners that qualify and are registered indigents in terms of the Municipality's policy for indigents receive a rebate on the payment of rates as specified in the Municipality's policy for indigents.
 In terms of the current policy, registered indigents shall be fully subsidised.
 If they qualify in terms of the Municipality's policy for indigents these rebates will automatically be applied and no further application is necessary. - 9.2.2 Rebates for retired and disabled persons - 9.2.2.1 Retired and disabled persons qualify for special rebates in accordance with their monthly household income.
 Property owners who meet the following requirements may apply for a rebate:- - (a) The property must be registered in the name of the applicant or the usufruct of the property must be established in the name of the applicant. - (b) The owner must be at least sixty (60) years of age or in receipt of a disability pension from the Department of Welfare and Population Development. - (c) The property owner may not be the owner of more than one property. - (d) The owner must occupy the relevant property.
-Where the owner is unable to occupy the property due to no fault of his/her own, the spouse or minor children may satisfy the occupancy requirement. - (e) In the case of a semi-detached house, of which a section is rented out, only the rates paid on that section occupied by the owner is subject to rebates. - (f) If the owner is a disabled person who receives a disability grant from the government or a person who, due to medical reasons, had to take early retirement, the age requirement as in section 9.2.2.1(b) will not apply. - 9.2.2.2 The Municipality grants a rebate, to be determined on an annual basis, for retired and disabled persons that do not qualify in terms of Council's approved Indigent policy.
-For the 2015/2016 financial year rebates will be applied as follows: - - (a) Income R R8 500 per month 30% - 9.2.2.4 Property owners must apply for a rebate on a prescribed form as stipulated by the Municipality, and these applications must reach the Municipality by 30 June, the last day prior to the beginning of the financial year in respect of which rates are levied.
+Where the owner is unable to occupy the property due to no fault of his/her own, the spouse or minor children may satisfy the occupancy requirement. - (e) In the case of a semi-detached house, of which a section is rented out, only the rates paid on that section occupied by the owner is subject to rebates. - (f) If the owner is a disabled person who receives a disability grant from the government or a person who, due to medical reasons, had to take early retirement, the age requirement as in section 9.2.2.1(b) will not apply. - (g) Total Income for the total household must be R8500 or less (The threshold income is net income after medical expenses) - 9.2.2.2 The Municipality grants a rebate, to be determined on an annual basis, for retired and disabled persons that do not qualify in terms of Council's approved Indigent policy.
+For the 2016/2017 financial year rebates is determined as 30% - 9.2.2.3 Property owners must apply for a rebate on a prescribed form as stipulated by the Municipality, and these applications must reach the Municipality by 30 June, the last day prior to the beginning of the financial year in respect of which rates are levied.
 If the rebate applied for is granted, the rebate will apply for the full financial year.
-Applications received after 30 June will not be considered for the financial year in respect of which rates are levied. - 9.2.2.5 The Municipality retains the right to refuse the granting of rebates if the details supplied in the application were incomplete, incorrect or false. - 9.2.2.6 Applications as intended in paragraph 9.2.2.4 must be accompanied by the following information: - (a) a certified copy of the identity document of the owner or any other proof of the owner's age which is acceptable to the Municipality; - (b) sufficient proof of income of the owner and the his/her spouse;
+Applications received after 30 June will not be considered for the financial year in respect of which rates are levied. - 9.2.2.4 The Municipality retains the right to refuse the granting of rebates if the details supplied in the application were incomplete, incorrect or false. - 9.2.2.5 Applications as intended in paragraph 9.2.2.4 must be accompanied by the following information: - (a) a certified copy of the identity document of the owner or any other proof of the owner's age which is acceptable to the Municipality; - (b) sufficient proof of income of the owner and the his/her spouse; - (c) an affidavit from the owner;

-- (c) an affidavit from the owner; - (d) if the owner is a disabled person, satisfactory proof submitted to the Municipality that the relevant person receives a disability pension payable by the state; and - (e) proof of early retirement if the owner has retired at an earlier stage due to medical reasons.
+- (d) if the owner is a disabled person, satisfactory proof submitted to the Municipality that the relevant person receives a disability pension payable by the state; and - (e) proof of early retirement if the owner has retired at an earlier stage due to medical reasons.